Viktor Glondys: Exile and return

 Glondys placed his hope after the 1944 coup that King Michael I would help avoid the persecution of Transylvanian Saxons.

-After he resigned, Glondys went to work temporarily at the Lutheran Academy in Sibiu, which he had founded to provide ecclestical educational opportunities for the youth.
+After resigning, Glondys went to work temporarily at the Lutheran Academy in Sibiu, which he had founded to provide ecclestical educational opportunities for the youth.
 In this post, he still exerted some influence and began to fight against the "national church" after it came under subordination of the German People's Party under Schmidt.
 He rebutted people who came into prominence at the time, like pastor Andreas Scheiner, who had dismissed the traditional evangelical dogma as outdated and proposed a "folk religion" which embraced Nazism.
 He also confronted Ekkehard Lebouton, who had attempted to eliminate Jewish influence on the church and who also proposed antisemitic interpretations of the Deutero-Isaiah.
 Due to the subsequent censorship of his texts rejecting the church leaders at the time, Glondys collaborated with Friedrich Müller by illegally distributing copies of his responses through hectograph.
-However, he was also rejected in support by former pastor of the Biserica Neagră, Konrad Möckel, who blamed Glondys for not taking a stronger stance against the Nazis and for his willingness to compromise and instead referred to him informally when they had prior been close friends.
-During the time, Glondys also starting publishing in theology journals like the Journal of Systematic Theology where he talked about interpretations of the Words of Instuition, which he argued overlooked worldview dimension and that the idea of the future, divine world is with the present one is essential to understand and criticized rationalistic theology.
-Finally, he was also the president of the Gustav-Adolf Association starting in August 1940 after it became a legal entity, which in 1942 he stepped down from.
+However, he was also blamed by former pastor of the Biserica Neagră, Konrad Möckel, who said Glondys for not taking a stronger stance against the Nazis, likening him to a sand sieve against a landslide, and for his willingness to compromise.
+During the time, Glondys also started publishing in theology journals like the Journal of Systematic Theology, where he discussed interpretations of the Words of Institution.
+He argued these interpretations overlooked their worldview dimension and that understanding the idea of the future divine world being with the present one is essential.
+Finally, he was also the president of the Gustav-Adolf Association starting in August 1940 after it became a legal entity, from which he later resigned.

 On 23 August 1944, the Romanian coup d'état happened, where Prime Minister Ion Antonescu was overthrown and the state stopped aligning with Germany.
-Glondys was slightly optimistic about constitutional guarantees for the German minority, which did not pan out due to realpolitik.
 After the reconstitution of the governing body for the church, he was called back to resume his duties in October 1944.
 It was agreed that Glondys would assume the responsibility for theological representation while Müller would take over administrative affairs because Müller opposed Glondys' reinstatement, but conflict between the two would restrict any effectiveness in helping the Germans.
 During this meeting, it was agreed upon that all ecclestical measures enacted under the rule of the Nazis would be declared null and void and that they were for forced upon under moral duress, and he stressed in the strongest terms possible that the church needed to show that they disapproved the events by removing all "politically compromised individuals".
 Leo Stern soon after visited Glondys, stating he was conducting a study from the Soviet Union for a report on the situation of Transylvanian Saxons and how deeply involved they were with Nazism.